Skip to Content

 Instructions

-• Add honey and orange zest.
+• And the orange zest.

-• Keep in the fridge until very thick and pudding like, preferably overnight.
-I like to give it a shake every now and again.
+• Screw on the lid and shake well.
+Keep in the fridge until very thick and pudding-like, preferably overnight.
+I like to give it a shake now and again.

 • Add fruit and shredded coconut before serving.